Legendary investors such as Warren Buffet follow the same principle as responsible dog owners; buying shares is for life.

 - Positive or negative investing experiences can shape our expectations of how investments will perform in the future;

 - Our time horizons shorten.
 When a milestone such as retirement comes into view, we begin to make life plans around the date.
 Our willingness to delay that event because of disappointing investment returns reduces.
+Therefore retirement investment portfolios tend to incorporate a lower risk appetite.

 As a result, it’s useful to reassess your investing risk appetite with our questionnaire when you review your portfolio, to check that you are comfortable to continue taking the same risks.